Jackademia/academic-kickstart/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: Bass School of Arts, Humanities, and Technology at The University of Texas at Dallas
+- name: Bass School of Arts Humanities and Technology at The University of Texas at Dallas
   url: "https://bass.utdallas.edu/"

 # Short bio (displayed in user profile at end of posts)